kisaragi-hiu/webextensions-i18n-json-po/README.md

-# webextensions-i18n-json-po
+# wei18n-po-conv

 Converting between the [WebExtensions API messages.json format](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/i18n/Locale-Specific_Message_reference) and Gettext PO files.

-May not be perfect, relies on you checking the diff afterwards.
+Isn't perfect, relies on you checking the diff afterwards.

 This is mainly for being able to translate WebExtensions with KDE's Lokalize.